HL7/US-Core/input/pagecontent/general-guidance.md

 The search expectations and US Core Profiles have been developed and tested using *logical FHIR ids*.
 Therefore a [reference] to a US Core resource **SHOULD** include a logical id (`Reference.reference`), not an identifier (`Reference.identifier`).
 {:.new-content #FHIR-28573}

 Many of the profiles in this guide [reference] other FHIR resources that are also US Core Profiles.
 This is defined in the formal profile definitions.
 For example, [US Core CareTeam Profile] references US Core Patient.
 For any other references to base FHIR resources[^2] or not formally defined in a US Core Profiles, the referenced resource **SHOULD** be a US Core Profile if a US Core Profile exists for the resource type.
 For example, although `Condition.asserter` is not constrained by this guide, the reference to Patient or Practitioner **SHOULD** be a valid US Core Patient or US Core Practitioner.
-US Core Resources in the [differential view] and marked as "Must Support" follow the Must Support rules listed above.
+US Core Resources in the [differential view] and marked as "Must Support" follow the Must Support rules described in [Conformance Expectations].
 Other resources allowed in the base FHIR specification may be referenced even though the current publication framework does not display them.
 For example, RelatedPerson is an allowed target reference in `DocumentReference.author`.

 ### Contained Resources